‘Offshore: artists explore the sea’: an Interview with Saskia Olde Wolbers

-SO: ”The visuals for the film will feature three strands of imagery; Footage shot in my studio such as prismatically coloured dripping cruise ship interiors, cell-like structures, and mussels with ferromagnetic liquid bouncing between the sides of their shells.
+SO: “The visuals for the film will feature three strands of imagery; Footage shot in my studio such as model sets of cruise ship interiors, ferromagnetic mussels and molecular structures submerged in tanks and covered in iridescently coloured dripping oil paints.
 Then there is Mr Theodosis’ home video archive, which is an eclectic alternation between Christmas gatherings with the family and oil spill disasters (most of which happen at Christmas) and all manner of clean up actions and wrecks.
-Then there is material filmed with sonar imaging devices of the submerged cruise ship on location and other underwater landscapes and structures.
+Then there is material filmed with sonar imaging devices of the submerged cruise ship on location and other underwater landscapes and structures.”

 Still from Saskia Olde Wolbers, ’Pfui – Pish, Pshaw / Prr’

 ID: How was it that you began using sonar imagery?